4/24/2025

 Operator

 Thank you.
 This does conclude today's teleconference.
-You may disconnect your lines this time.
+You may disconnect your lines at this time.
 Thank you for your participation and have a great day.

 Disclaimer